SenuriR/Huffman-Coding/README.md

 [CS112 - Data Structures] Compress data files using Huffman Coding

 OVERVIEW:

-n this assignment you will simulate activities in a kindergarten classroom.
+--> In this assignment you will simulate activities in a kindergarten classroom.

-You will simulate the students on a line, the students on their seats, and the students playing musical chairs.
+--> You will simulate the students on a line, the students on their seats, and the students playing musical chairs.

 OVERVIEW OF FILES: